Boat Buying Tips

 One more caveat is in order.
 The surveyor is supposed to be working for the man who pays him, but it does not always work out that way.
 Surveyors depend upon referrals from brokers, dealers, and boatyards.
 Without them they would starve.
 This may result in a conflict of interest and may result in a superficial report that ignores and/or understates many defects.
 This happened to a very good friend of mine in Mobile.
 The selling yacht broker sent him to a local surveyor to examine and report on a very poorly maintained vessel.
 The result was the most misrepresentative survey I have seen in over thirty years in the boat business and the buyer paid far, far too much for the boat as a result.
 There is a very well-known surveyor in Lauderdale who has gotten far too close to the brokers.
 He was once hired to inspect a boat that I had listed.
 During the survey, he took me aside and asked what market value I wanted him to report on the boat.
 Any surveyor who does this needs to find a new vocation.

-Lesson learned – with boats as with real estate get your own surveyor and ignore the seller’s recommendations.
-And if you suffer a casualty, you don’t have to accept the insurance company’s opinion.
-Their “surveyors” are often nothing but adjusters in disguise and they get well paid to look after the company’s interest, not yours.
+Lesson learned – with boats as with real estate get your own surveyor and ignore the seller’s and broker’s recommendations.
+It might be money well spent to hire a surveyor from outside the area and pay his travel expenses.
+Less chance of a conflict of interest that way.
+And if you suffer an insurance casualty, you don’t have to accept the insurance company’s opinion.
+The insurance company “surveyors” are often nothing but claims adjusters in disguise and they get well paid to look after the company’s interest, not yours.

 The hull surveyor is rarely if ever qualified to do an engine survey.
 It is wise to get an engine survey from a mechanic or technician fully certified for that engine.
 Don’t take your four-stroke Honda to a two-stroke Evinrude mechanic.
 He should check compression, ignition, look for signs of wear, particles, water, or other impurities in the lower unit oil and crankcase oil for four-strokes.
 Check everywhere for corrosion.
 If you are looking at a later model engine, get a computer diagnostic done.
 These tests are not foolproof.
 There is no mechanic in the world who can guarantee the shaft won’t break two hours after you first launch the boat, but these steps will reduce the risk of buying a lemon.